attech-org/course/02_html_css/04_forms_and_navigation.md

 - HTML Forms (complete tasks inside): https://developer.mozilla.org/ru/docs/Learn/Forms

 ## Task 1
-Using only HTML and CSS implement form.
+Using only HTML and CSS implement form with next requirements:

-### Rules:
 - no JS
-- don't need to save any values and manipulate with entered data
 - form styles is optional, so feel free to show your UI/UX skills
-- every form input should use proper ["type"](https://www.w3schools.com/html/html_form_input_types.asp)
+- each form input should use proper ["type"](https://www.w3schools.com/html/html_form_input_types.asp)

 ### Images: